 And, of course, there are many church leaders on the other side of the argument who affirm wokeness in varying versions and to varying degrees.

-Here are 4 important truths as you seek to sift and weigh how you should feel about wokeness.
+Here are four important truths as you seek to sift and weigh how you should feel about wokeness.

 1. Labeling something as a boogeyman keeps us from listening.